 Mauritius Map: Mauritius and Rodrigues belong to the Mascarene islands in the Indian Ocean

 Mauritius is the second biggest island belonging to the group of islands called the Mascarenes or 'Mascareignes' as they are called in French.
-Rodrigues island and some other smaller islands belong to Mauritius too.
-The biggest island of the Mascarenes islands group is La Reunion (which belongs to France).
+The biggest island of the Mascarenes islands group is Réunion, which belongs to France.

-The island was created by volcanic activity and emerged from the water more than 8 million years ago.
-There are many scenic waterfalls especially in the south west of the island.
+The island of Mauritius was created by volcanic activity and emerged from the water more than 8 million years ago.

-Mauritius has a coastline of about 150 km/93 miles in length and the Indian Ocean island is known for its stunning white sandy beaches such as the one at Le Morne.
+Mauritius has a coastline of about 150 km/ 93 miles and the Indian Ocean island is known for its stunning white sandy beaches such as the one at Le Morne.

 Le Morne beach

 Mauritius is five times smaller than The Gambia, the smallest country in continental Africa.
 Comparing the land area of Mauritius with countries in Europe or North America, Mauritius is smaller in size than Luxembourg or a bit bigger than the state of Delaware in the USA or eleven times the size of Washington DC.

-To reach Mauritius, it takes a 4-hours flight from Johannesburg/South Africa, 12-hours flight from Paris/France or 13-hours flight from London/UK.
+To reach Mauritius, it takes a 4-hours flight from Johannesburg/ South Africa, 12-hours flight from Paris/ France or 13-hours flight from London/ UK.
 The national airlines is called Air Mauritius.

 - The largest city of Mauritius is Port Louis, the capital city of Mauritius.
 It is also the most populous city of the island with roughly 150,000 inhabitants.